Luke Thomas (footballer, born 1999): Bristol Rovers

 On 24 June 2023, Thomas' return to Bristol Rovers was confirmed, signing a three-year deal.
 He scored his first league goal for the club on his second debut, an opening day draw with Portsmouth.
 On 30 September 2023, Thomas suffered a tight hamstring during half-time of a 2–0 defeat to Peterborough United, failing to tell the club's medical staff until the end of the half-time break, with the opposition going on to score early in to the second period.
 Following the match, manager Joey Barton launched an angry tirade toward the player, blaming him for the second goal and criticising his character, demanding that the player should be fined by the club and threatening his future at the club.
 It was later revealed that he would miss a number of weeks with a hamstring injury.
 Following the appointment of new manager Matt Taylor in December 2023, Thomas saw himself switched to a more unfamiliar right wing-back position.
 He impressed from this new role, considered as one of his side's best players over the busy Christmas period, notably scoring a last-minute winner against leaders Portsmouth on Boxing Day.

 During his second season back at the club permanently, Thomas once again found himself out of favour with manager Matt Taylor, struggling for minutes ahead of summer signing Shaq Forde.

+He departed the club upon the expiry of his contract at the end of the 2025–26 season.

+St Mirren

+On 1 August 2026, Thomas joined Scottish Premiership club St Mirren on an initial two-year deal, with the club holding the option for a further year.